orblivion/etherpad-lite-sandstorm/ISSUES.md

 This seems to be not Sandstorm specific, but need to confirm with totally fresh Etherpad install.
 We should also check with latest Etherpad version.

+## Sandstorm profile name change does not affect name in existing documents

+These are *not* a regression from the previous Etherpad app.

+If you create a document and change your Sandstorm profile name after, the document will not adopt this new name.

+But perhaps this is what we want?
+Etherpad has its own name change capability.
+If a Sandstorm user changes their name within Etherpad, we wouldn't want to overwrite it with their Sandstorm profile name after an app update with no warning.

+Separately: if you post a comment and change your Etherpad name, the name on the comment will not change (though new comments will have your new name).
+This is likely not Sandstorm related.

 # Figure Out

 ## Consider how to handle ep_initialized